mesksr/resume-matcher/Report.md

 The project aims to automate the filtering process of the influx of CVs/resumes for an IT company.
 ```
-This is, in it's current form, achieved by assigning a score to each CV by intelligently commparing them against the corresponding Job Description.
-This reduces the window to a fraction of original size of applicants.
+This is, in its current form, achieved by assigning a score to each CV by intelligently comparing them against the corresponding Job Description.
+This reduces the window to a fraction of an original size of applicants.
 Resumes in the final window can be manually checked for further analysis.
 The project uses recent advances in Data Science and Machine Learning to automate the procedure.
 The project was challenging not only because filtering CV is a subjective matter but because of the variety of resume writing and the unavailability of processed data.